This post may contain affiliate links.

 Some of the most popular and highly-rated companies include:

-QKids pay rate is $16-$20 per hour and is paid monthly via bank transfer.
-The requirements to become a Qkids teacher are:
+EF First pay rate starts at $20 per hour and is paid monthly via bank transfer.
+The requirements to become a EF First teacher are:

-- Eligible to legally work in the US or Canada
+- Eligible to legally work in the US or UK

 - Bachelor’s degree or higher